The Carleton Advantage

 History of Philosophy

-All professors in Philosophy at Carleton contribute to teaching or research in the history of philosophy.
+Many professors in Philosophy at Carleton contribute to teaching or research in the history of philosophy.
 Several are specialists in the works of particular philosophers.
-You can begin your studies in this area with the first-year seminar or the introductory course in History of Philosophy, which examine the major figures and developments in philosophy from the early Greeks to the present.
-You’ll then advance to study Plato and Aristotle, medieval philosophy, and modern philosophers such as Descartes, Hume, and Kant.
-You can also study philosophers of the 19th century, more European philosophers including Sartre, Beauvoir, and Heidegger, or some of the initiators of contemporary analytical philosophy, such as Bertrand Russell or Ludwig Wittgenstein.
+You can begin your studies in this area with a first-year seminar or the introductory courses Great Philosophical Ideas 1 and 2, which examine the major figures and developments in philosophy from the begin to the present.
+You’ll then advance to a more in-depth study of Plato and Aristotle, Hellenistic and Roman philosophers, and modern philosophers such as Descartes, Hume, and Kant.
+You can also study philosophers of the 19th century, more European philosophers including Sartre and De Beauvoir, or some of the initiators of contemporary analytical philosophy, such as Bertrand Russell or Ludwig Wittgenstein.

 Several of Carleton’s professors are specialists in feminist philosophy.
 We offer courses that examine issues such as feminist ethics, science and gender, and feminist aesthetics, to name a few.
 You may also have the opportunity to critically evaluate contemporary views on topics such as abortion, pornography, and beauty.
 Women’s issues and feminist perspectives arise in courses such as Moral Issues, Philosophy of Human Rights, and Social and Political Philosophy.
 Advanced Special Topics courses and Honours Seminars in this area are also available.